Installation view of Anselm Kiefer: Heaven and Earth at the Hirshhorn Museum and Sculpture Garden

 June 22 to September 10, 2006

-Anselm Kiefer: Heaven and Earth is made possible by the global financial services firm UBS.
+Anselm Kiefer: Heaven and Earth was made possible by the global financial services firm UBS.

-The exhibition has been organized by the Modern Art Museum of Fort Worth.
-Additional support for the presentation at the Hirshhorn is provided by the Holenia Trust in memory of Joseph H. Hirshhorn, the Friends of James and Barbara Demetrion Endowment Fund, the Hirshhorn’s Board of Trustees, and Robert Mnuchin.
+The exhibition was organized by the Modern Art Museum of Fort Worth.
+Additional support for the presentation at the Hirshhorn was provided by the Holenia Trust in memory of Joseph H. Hirshhorn, the Friends of James and Barbara Demetrion Endowment Fund, the Hirshhorn’s Board of Trustees, and Robert Mnuchin.

 Also on view at Musée d’Art Contemporain de Montréal, Feb.
 12–May 7, 2006, and the San Francisco Museum of Modern Art, Oct.
 12, 2006–Jan.
 14, 2007